Mr. Airplane Man: Career

 Mr. Airplane Man released their first album Red Lite in 2001.
 The album drew comparisons to The White Stripes and Howlin' Wolf.

 They released their second album in 2002 titled Moanin.
 This was followed up with a third album in 2004 titled C'mon DJ.

 The duo later were asked to open for Yeah Yeah Yeahs, The White Stripes and The Strokes.
 The duo released an EP in 2012 titled Shakin' Around.

 After their third album, the duo went on hiatus, citing lack of inspiration.
 After being asked to play a festival in Germany, the pair decided to reunite.

 The duo eventually released The Lost Tapes in December 2014, a collection of unreleased recordings from 1999 and a self-titled full length album originally recorded with Mark Sandman in 1998.

 In 2016, the band relocated to Los Angeles to pursue musical work in the film and television industry.
 Their music has appeared in episodes of The L Word and the film Crazy Eyes, amongst others.

-Mr. Airplane Man released Jacaranda Blues in 2018.
+Mr. Airplane Man released Jacaranda Blue in 2018.